Letter of the Week A-Z Series: D is for Dinosaur

-I hope you had a nice weekend and I am excited to welcome you back to another fun week with us!
-Today we have our weekly letter of the week sight words printable, letter D craft, and two dinosaur activities that your kid’s are sure to LOVE.
-In all there are 3 free printables in this post because I love sharing with you and your kids.
+Dinosaurs are always a hit with kids and can be enjoyed any time of year!
+Today we have our weekly letter of the week sight words printable, letter D craft, and two dinosaur activities that your kids are sure to LOVE.
+In all, there are 3 free printables in this post because I love sharing with you and your kids.

 Letter D Sight Words